ibrathesheriff/sheriffs-jailhouse/README.md

 - [ ] Switch to Dart Sass
 - [ ] Remove the last '|' from the tags display on posts
 - [ ] Fix broken image links on the posts page
+- [ ] Update the post and note summary system.
+- [ ] Fix the changelog